MikeBib/Setting-UP-A-VPN/README.md

 </p>
 <p>

-Creating the Virtual Machine on Example 2B we will name the Resource Group “VPN-LAB” and name the VM as “VM-FranceCentral” and select that for the REGION as well.
+Creating the Virtual Machine on Example 2B the VM as “VM-FranceCentral” and select that for the REGION as well.
 Ensure the other items are selected as shown in EXAMPLE 2B & 2C.

 EXAMPLE 2B
 <p>